eric-brechemier/masteringid-horizon/400-INSTRUCTIONAL-ANALYSIS.md

-Reduce the number of donors affected by the leak of financial or Personally Identifiable Information (PII), ideally to zero, and more realistically to less than 100 per year.
+Reduce the number of donors affected by the leak of financial or Personally Identifiable Information (PII), to less than 1,000 per year.

 ## Gap

 Last year, 45,000 donors were affected by the leak of financial records and PII.
+This is a gap of 44,000 donors over what would be acceptable per year under this goal.